 Day trips are available, along with opportunities for multi-day experiences on the San Juan River.

 The Bureau of Land Management (BLM) oversees the San Juan River from Bluff to Lake Powell.
-Recreation permits, required for most river activities.
+Recreation permits are required for most river activities.
 Please visit www.recreation.gov for information on the San Juan River permit lottery.